Vitalij Durkin: Career

-Vitalij Valerievich Durkin (Виталий Валерьевич Дуркин; born 2 September 1979) is a Russian badminton player.
-In 2015, he competed at the European Games in Baku, Azerbaijan.
+In 2015, Durkin competed at the European Games in Baku, Azerbaijan.

 Achievements

 BWF Grand Prix

-The BWF Grand Prix has two levels, the Grand Prix and Grand Prix Gold.
-It is a series of badminton tournaments sanctioned by the Badminton World Federation (BWF) since 2007.
-The World Badminton Grand Prix sanctioned by International Badminton Federation since 1983.
+The BWF Grand Prix had two levels, the Grand Prix and Grand Prix Gold.
+It was a series of badminton tournaments sanctioned by the Badminton World Federation (BWF) and played between 2007 and 2017.
+The World Badminton Grand Prix was sanctioned by the International Badminton Federation from 1983 to 2006.